soroushesnaashari/Customer-Clustering/README.md

 - **Data:** Contains the [Original Dataset](https://www.kaggle.com/datasets/mahnazarjmand/customer-segmentation) and you can see the cleaned dataset in notebook.

-- **notebook:** Jupyter notebook detailing the entire process, including data cleaning, visualization, clustering, and evaluation.
+- **Notebook:** Jupyter notebook detailing the entire process, including data cleaning, visualization, clustering, and evaluation.

 - **README.md:** Project documentation.